-6. Firm and Industry Lobbying Responses to an Exogenous Price Change
+7 Lobbying Responses to an Exogenous Price Change when Labor Employment is not Variable

 Firms can adjust their profits either through lobbying for a higher price or through producing more.
 When managerial resources are required for both lobbying and producing, there exists a trade-off between the alternative ways of influencing profits.
 A CEO's optimal allocation of management time between lobbying and managing is, therefore, critically affected by any exogenous change, such as a change in the world price of the good produced by the firm.